Abortion in Romania: Decree 770

 The 1980s austerity policy in Romania, imposed by Ceaușescu in order to pay out the external debt incurred by the state in the 1970s, aggravated poverty in the country making it even more difficult to raise children.
 The vast majority of children who lived in the communist orphanages were not actually orphans, but were simply children whose parents could not afford to raise them.
 There were also other social problems, in particular the overcrowding of both homes and school classrooms; as Ceaușescu's natalist policy also coincided with mass population migration from rural areas to cities.
 Most of these families were housed in standardized apartment blocks that were built in large numbers across Romanian cities during systematization.

 Ceaușescu's desire for large families proved unrealistic within Romanian society, which at the time was plagued by poverty, and where the state, despite its rhetoric, provided only nominal social benefits and programmes.
 As a result, rates of illegal abortions were very high, especially in big cities.
 Realizing that the demographic policies had not worked as planned, the government's campaigns became very aggressive after 1984: women of reproductive age were closely monitored, were required to undergo regular gynaecological examinations at their place of employment, and investigations were carried out to determine the cause of all miscarriages.
 Increased taxes on childlessness and on unmarried persons were enforced.
 In 1985, a woman who worked at the APACA textile factory died after an illegal abortion, and her case was used by the authorities as an example on the necessity to avoid abortion and obey the law.
+The maternal mortality rate in 1989 was the highest ever recorded in Europe.

 In addition to outlawing abortion, Ceaușescu also promoted early marriage (immediately after finishing school), made divorce very difficult to obtain, and criminalized homosexuality in the 1969 Criminal Code even if done in private and without "public scandal" (a difference from the previous 1936 code).
 The policies towards unmarried people were harsh: they received poor housing (named cămine de nefamiliști) and were considered unfit citizens.